Monviech/ndp-proxy-go/README.md

 - Ethernet downstream interfaces are still required.
 Point-to-point interfaces cannot be used as downstream ports.
 - After a host restart, IPv6 connectivity may be delayed until downstream clients perform SLAAC and DAD again.
   This is expected behavior on PPPoE, as the upstream (ISP) router never probes GUAs.
+- **Recommended:** Use `--cache-file` to persist the neighbor cache across daemon restarts and system reboots.
+  This significantly improves continuity on PPPoE links by restoring learned addresses and routes immediately.

 ---